clitic/kdam/kdam/DOCS.md

 ### Terminal Colorization

-kdam also provides a text colorization trait for printing colored text in terminal.
-It can be used as an alternative for existing [colored](https://github.com/mackwic/colored) crate.
-Note that colorization done always by default, this behaviour can be overridden by using [set_colorize](https://docs.rs/kdam/latest/kdam/term/fn.set_colorize.html) function.
+kdam also provides a text colorization trait for printing coloured text in terminal.
+It can be used as an alternative to existing [colored](https://github.com/mackwic/colored) crate.

 ```
 use kdam::term::Colorizer;